-I share ideas and tools to help teachers simplify their planning and create engaging literacy lessons.
+I share ideas and tools to help K-2 teachers simplify their planning and create engaging literacy lessons.

 I believe that teachers should have access to materials that are both easy to use and written around best practices.
 Teaching is hard enough as it is – you shouldn’t have to spend your weekends creating all your materials from scratch!